Skip to main content Skip to footer

 This program is federally funded and is governed by the reimbursement policies of the Children’s Commission and the Supreme Court of Texas.
 When applicable, all travel expenses will be paid in accordance with the following policies.
 Expenses eligible for reimbursement related to in-person TSTs are set out below.
 If you have any questions, please contact commission.accounting@txcourts.gov.

-The in-person portion of this course requires out-of-town participants to spend up to three nights in a state-approved hotel.
-Participants who do not live in the city where the event hotel is located will be eligible for reimbursement of hotel expenses in accordance with the lodging reimbursement guidelines outlined below.
-Additional travel expenses will be eligible for reimbursement in accordance with the travel reimbursement guidelines outlined below.
+Participants who do not live in the county where the event hotel is located will be eligible for reimbursement of lodging and transportation-related expenses in accordance with the travel reimbursement guidelines outlined below.

-The virtual portion of the TST Contested Hearings Pilot does not require travel or hotel accommodations, but it is strongly recommended that students participate from a location that has a reliable internet connection and minimal distractions.
-Participants cannot be reimbursed for any out-of-pocket travel, hotel, internet, or food expenses incurred at the election of the participant for the virtual portion of the TST Contested Hearings Pilot.
+The virtual portion of the TST Contested Hearings Course does not require travel or hotel accommodations, but it is strongly recommended that students participate from a location that has a reliable internet connection and minimal distractions.
+Participants cannot be reimbursed for any out-of-pocket travel, hotel, internet, or food expenses incurred at the election of the participant for the virtual portion of the TST Contested Hearings Course.

 Lodging:

-For the in-person portion of the TST Contested Hearings Pilot, invited participants will be provided a link and the deadline to secure their lodging at a rate negotiated and secured by the Children’s Commission at the event hotel.
-Participants are required to reserve their room prior to the reservation deadline for the secured room block.
+For the in-person portion of the TST Contested Hearings Course, invited participants will be provided a link and the deadline to secure their lodging at a rate negotiated and secured by the Children’s Commission at the event hotel.
+Participants are required to reserve their rooms before the reservation deadline for the secured room block.
+Reimbursement of lodging for the in-person portion of the TST Contested Hearings Course will be provided up to the negotiated rate.
 Failure to reserve a room by the indicated deadline may result in a higher room rate, and any amounts paid above the negotiated room rate for lodging will not be reimbursed.

 Participants who miss the hotel reservation deadline should refer to www.gsa.gov for daily maximum lodging allowances.
 The rate listed for the training location will be the maximum allowed for reimbursement.
 The participant will not be reimbursed for any amount that exceeds the listed maximum lodging rate plus applicable taxes.